 Though blacks as a group have always been among the poorest Americans, it was not inevitable that they would disproportionately wind up in public housing, whether in New York or elsewhere (blacks make up 47 percent of public housing residents nationally).
 This outcome required a pernicious mixture of housing discrimination and special liberal attention, both of which date to the period just after World War II.

-In 1948, the housing development firm Abraham Levitt and Sons, led by the Brooklyn-born William Levitt, began construction on what would become the archetypal postwar American suburb: Levittown, 17,000 homes of 800 square-feet each, built on a former potato field on Long Island.
+In 1948, the housing development firm Abraham Levitt & Sons, led by the Brooklyn-born William Levitt, began construction on what would become the archetypal postwar American suburb: Levittown, 17,000 homes of 800 square feet each, built on a former potato field on Long Island.
 The homes were wildly popular with returning soldiers and their families, who had previously been crowded into city apartments with in-laws.
-Groups long at odds within the city—Irish, Italians and Jews—now peacefully coexisted in their new neighborhoods.
+Groups long at odds within the city—Irish, Italians, and Jews—now peacefully coexisted in their new neighborhoods.

 But not everyone was welcome in Levittown.
 Levitt & Sons included a deed restriction in its legal agreements with renters and buyers: “the tenant agrees not to permit the premises to be used or occupied by any person other than members of the Caucasian race.”

-A year later, with passage of the National Housing Act of 1949, the Truman Administration embarked on a massive national public housing project.
+With passage of the National Housing Act of 1949, the Truman administration embarked on a massive national public housing project.
 New York City had already been building its own housing projects and now would get federal assistance to build more.
-The city would tear down many historically black neighborhoods, such as those in central Harlem, to make way for the new developments.
+The city would tear down many historically black neighborhoods, such as those in Central Harlem, to make way for the new developments.